audgirka/ansible-portal-chart/README.md

      ```yaml
      # my-values.yaml
+       redhat-developer-hub:
          global:
            clusterRouterBase: apps.example.com
      ```

-- Under the `appConfig.ansible` section, update the `rhaap`, `baseUrl` and `token` values from "changeme" to the IP address or URL of your AAP instance, and an authentication token from the AAP instance.
+- Under the `appConfig.ansible.rhaap` section, update the `baseUrl` and `token` values from `"changeme"` to the IP address or URL of your AAP instance, and an authentication token from the AAP instance.

      ```yaml
      # my-values.yaml
+       redhat-developer-hub:
+         upstream:
+           backstage:
              appConfig:
-          enableExperimentalRedirectFlow: true
                ansible:
                  rhaap:
                    baseUrl: "changeme"  # in the form https://<ip-or-url-to-AAP-instance>
                    token: "changeme"
      ```
--  Under the `appConfig.auth.providers.rhaap.production` section,update the `host`, `clientId`, and `clientSecret` values from "changeme" to the IP address or URL of your AAP instance, AAP OAuth application clientId, and AAP OAuth clientSecret respectively.
+-  Under the `appConfig.auth.providers.rhaap.production` section,update the `host`, `clientId`, and `clientSecret` values from `"changeme"` to the IP address or URL of your AAP instance, AAP OAuth application clientId, and AAP OAuth clientSecret respectively.

      ```yaml
      # my-values.yaml
+       redhat-developer-hub:
+         upstream:
+           backstage:
              appConfig:
                auth:
                  providers:
                    rhaap:
                      production:
                        host: "changeme"
                        clientId: "changeme"
                        clientSecret: "changeme"
      ```

--  Under the `appConfig.integrations` section, update the github and gitlab `token` values from "changeme" to your respective Personal Access Token (PAT) for GitHub or GitLab.
+-  Under the `appConfig.integrations` section, update the github and gitlab `token` values from `"changeme"` to your respective Personal Access Token (PAT) for GitHub or GitLab.
 For details on generating a token and setting up integrations, refer to [GitHub Integration Guide](https://backstage.io/docs/integrations/github/locations#configuration) or [GitLab Integration Guide](https://backstage.io/docs/integrations/gitlab/locations).

      ```yaml
      # my-values.yaml
+       redhat-developer-hub:
+         upstream:
+           backstage:
+             appConfig:
                integrations:
                  github:
                    - host: github.com
                      token: "changeme"
                  gitlab:
                    - host: gitlab.com
                      token: "changeme"
      ```

 ### Install the chart